StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 ### Propositon 1

 In propositional logic, the first proposition is what is known as an *implication*.
-If we let a = "absolute morality exists" and w = "there is a rational basis for declaring an action worse than another action," then proposition one can be written out formally as "not a implies not w" or "not w is necessary for not a."
+If we let a = "absolute morality exists" and w = "there is a rational basis for declaring an action worse than another action," then proposition 1 can be written out formally as "¬a implies ¬w" or "¬w is necessary for ¬a."
 Here is the truth table for this particular implication:

 <table>
   <tr>